 “Lisa, come on, it’s fine-”

-"It's not fine," she snapped angrily, snatching her arm away and taking a few paces back.
-Dean stared at her, unblinking as she shrugged, looking lost before drilling her eyes into his.
-He felt his stomach pinching as she stared at him… like she didn’t know him.
-Like she didn’t know what she was doing or why she was doing it but she was doing it anyway…
+“No, it’s not fine,” Lisa replied, the words snapping something inside her and she snatched her arm away, taking a few paces back.
+She shrugged, looking lost before drilling her eyes into his.
+Dean felt his stomach pinching as she stared at him like she didn’t know him.
+Like she didn’t know what she was doing or why she was doing it, but she was doing it anyway…

 He closed his eyes.
-“I… Yeah… I know.”
+“I… Yeah.
+I know.”

 “I’ve got a kid upstairs, Dean,” she said, her voice stringent.
 “And you’re down here… I don’t...
-I don’t even know what you’re doing and…"
+I don’t even know what you’re doing.”

 He wanted to defend himself.
-He wanted to fight for whatever was left of this relationship, with her, with Ben.
-He wanted to want this life; he wanted to put everything to bed, to rest… He wanted to see Lisa.
-He wanted to take comfort in Lisa.
-He wanted… he wanted a lot of things…
+He wanted to fight for her and whatever was left of this relationship with her and Ben.
+He wanted to want this life; he wanted to put everything in his broken can to bed, to rest… He wanted to see her

 “I’m sorry too,” she said softly before leaving him.

-His fingernail picked at the peeling label on his beer bottle, slowly but surely getting underneath the stickiness and pulling it back in little bits.
+His fingernail picked at the peeling label on the beer bottle, slowly but surely getting underneath the stickiness and pulling it back in little bits.
 He didn’t notice the pile of trash he was leaving on the table or that his beer had gotten warm.
 He just stared at the label, picking at it, his mind slowly going through the motions of sitting, drinking, sitting, drinking, sitting, drinking…

 He hadn’t thought about Sam for weeks now.
 Whenever his lids shut, he saw her blonde, scarred face.
 Whenever he tried to think about Sam, all he saw was Buffy.
-He couldn’t escape her.
-She was everywhere.
+He couldn’t escape her, she was everywhere.

 look when Dean ordered a beer.
-Missed that warm feeling he felt whenever they met up after a hunt apart, knowing he was alive.
+Missed that warm feeling he felt whenever they met up after a hunt apart, knowing he was alive and well.
 He missed making sure they stopped at the store for his stupid protein bars.
 He actually missed the dreams of that day in Lawrence…

 She raised an eyebrow at the mess he was leaving.
 “You want another?”